Coffee

-Coffee is a beverage prepared from roasted coffee beans.
-Darkly colored, bitter, and slightly acidic, coffee has a stimulating effect on humans, primarily due to its caffeine content.
-It has the highest sales in the world market for hot drinks.
+Coffee is a beverage brewed from roasted, ground coffee beans.
+Darkly colored, bitter, and slightly acidic, coffee has a stimulating effect on humans, primarily due to its caffeine content, but decaffeinated coffee is also commercially available.
+There are also various coffee substitutes.

-Seeds of the Coffea plant's fruits are separated to produce unroasted green coffee beans.
-The beans are roasted and then ground into fine particles that are typically steeped in hot water before being filtered out, producing a cup of coffee.
+Coffee production begins when the seeds from coffee cherries (the Coffea plant's fruits) are separated to produce unroasted green coffee beans.
+The "beans" are roasted and then ground into fine particles.
+Coffee is brewed from the ground roasted beans, which are typically steeped in hot water before being filtered out.
 It is usually served hot, although chilled or iced coffee is common.
 Coffee can be prepared and presented in a variety of ways (e.g., espresso, French press, caffè latte, or already-brewed canned coffee).
-Sugar, sugar substitutes, milk, and cream are often used to mask the bitter taste or enhance the flavor.
+Sugar, sugar substitutes, milk, and cream are often added to mask the bitter taste or enhance the flavor.

 Though coffee is now a global commodity, it has a long history tied closely to food traditions around the Red Sea.
-The earliest credible evidence of coffee drinking in the form of the modern beverage appears in modern-day Yemen from the mid-15th century in Sufi shrines, where coffee seeds were first roasted and brewed in a manner similar to current methods.
-The Yemenis procured the coffee beans from the Ethiopian Highlands via coastal Somali intermediaries and began cultivation.
-By the 16th century, the drink had reached the rest of the Middle East and North Africa, later spreading to Europe.
-In the 20th century, coffee became a global commodity, creating different coffee cultures around the world.
+The earliest credible reports of coffee drinking pertain to the plant's use among the Sufis of Yemen (southern Arabia) in the middle of the 15th century.
+Up to the end of the 17th century, most of the world’s coffee was imported from Yemen.
+But as the beverage gained in popularity, coffee started to be cultivated in Java in the 17th century, as well as in the Americas from the 18th century onward.